 Sr. No. Evaluation Elements Weightage (%)

 1. MST 30

 2. EST 45

 3. Sessionals (May include assignments/quizzes) 25

 UEE505: ANALOG AND DIGITAL SYSTEMS

-Course Objective: To introduce the analysis of BJT biasing circuits and working of FET, general applications of op amp, working of active filters and oscillators, to understand the design concept of combinational and sequential digital circuits.
+Course objective: To analyse BJT biasing circuits and working of FET, understand multi-stage and power amplifications, working of active filters and oscillators, and to design combinational and sequential digital circuits.